Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/007-Database-Relations.md

 In a _uni-directional one-to-one relationship_, we can only navigate from one entity to the other (for example, we can find `metaOptions` through the `post` table, but we cannot find a `post` using the `metaOptions` table).

 When we enable a bi-directional relationship, we can navigate in both directions — meaning we can find either entity through the other.

+# Cascade Delete with Bi-Directional Relationship

+Currently, the foreign key is in the **Post** table.

+However, to enable cascade delete from the Post entity, the foreign key should be in the **MetaOptions** table.
+This is because what we need is: when deleting a Post, its related MetaOption should also be deleted — not the other way around (deleting a MetaOption should not delete the Post).

+My Explanation - The reason is that normally, we cannot delete a record if its ID is still referenced elsewhere.
+By placing the foreign key in the MetaOptions table, when we delete a Post, the database sees that it has a related MetaOption and deletes MetaOption record first, before deleting the Post itself.

+---

+### Therotical Explanation

+- One of the tables must hold the foreign key.

+- That table is considered the owner of the relationship. ( So, In relationship, Owner is dependat on the other table)

+_Being the owner in TypeORM just means “this side has the foreign key._

+My Note - The entity that has FK is also considered as the child

+#### Who is Parent vs Dependent?

+- Parent (Principal) → Post

+  - It does not depend on MetaOption.

+  - A Post can exist without a MetaOption (if you design it that way).

+- Dependent (Child) → MetaOption

+  - It depends on Post, because it has a foreign key (postId).

+  - It cannot exist without referencing a Post.

+**Cascade delete** = `when the` **`parent row`** `is deleted, the dependent row(s) with the FK are automatically deleted by the database (ON DELETE CASCADE).`

+#### Cascade Delete Behavior

+If you delete a Post (parent) → the database will also delete the related MetaOption (child) because of ON DELETE CASCADE.

+If you delete a MetaOption (child) → nothing happens to the Post, since the parent does not depend on the child.